-^{} Data for non-EU member states come from OECD reports, based on Gallup polls.
+Data for non-EU member states come from OECD reports, based on Gallup polls.
 The question asked is "Do you have confidence in national government?"
 Data refer to those who answered "yes".
 In Eurobarometers' surveys, the question is formulated in these words: "Do you tend to trust the government?"
 Data refer to those who answered "tend to trust".

 These are the only data about trust in government which allow to carry out a comparative study on a yearly basis.
 Other datasets exist, but do not include all countries considered in this article or do not have surveys conducted every year.
 For instance, the World Values Survey (WVS) dataset remains fragmented.
-Data is available for multiple year periods and covers only 25 OECD countries, excluding Ireland.
-It seems difficult to compare the data, since the answer scale differs strongly from one dataset to the other.
+Data from the WVS are available for multiple year periods (as opposed to Gallup polls) and cover only 25 OECD countries.
+All countries considered in this study (all states which have made the number of requests through ATI legislation public) are not present in the WVS dataset.
+It seems difficult to compare the data, since the answer scale differs strongly from one dataset to the other.13 A systematic analysis would require the establishment of a unique dataset with full access to the data, conducted every year and including all countries for which ATI requests are available.
 However, general tendencies can be drawn from these polls.
 As depicted in table 2, but also in other surveys, there is no global decrease of trust in government in the world for the period 2007-2014.
 Strong variations, depending on the context, remain the norm in a comparative perspective.
 Just to give an example, trust in government in Germany has risen from 40% to 48% between 2007 and 2014, or from 22.7% to 44.4% between 2006 and 2013 according to the WVS.
-On the contrary, in Mexico trust in government has dropped by 9 percentage points between 2007 and 2014, and by 5.2 points between 2005 and 2012 according to the WVS.
+On the contrary, in Mexico trust in government has dropped by 9 percentage points between 2007 and 2014 according to the WVS.

 Since trust is a volatile concept, studied from various angles, it seems impossible to give a precise explanation of the variations shown above.
 A global analysis of trust would involve economic, political, social and individual factors.
 Determinants of trust are numerous but never investigated in the surveys carried out on a large scale.
-Moreover, in strongly polarized bipartisan systems, such as the United States, identification with a party plays a significant role in the way citizens tend to trust the government or not (Levi & Stoker, 2000).
+Moreover, in strongly polarised bipartisan systems, such as the United States, identification with a party plays a significant role in the way citizens tend to trust the government or not (Levi & Stoker, 2000).
 The analysis could even be extended to individuals in a strong presidential system or authoritarian regimes.
+Therefore, a comprehensive study of trust levels requires national analyses, because context matters enormously.
+For instance, contextual events such as the Vietnam War or the 9/11 in the United States have impacted trust in government in a specific way.
+Though it may be possible to isolate a variable in a comparative perspective, such as the financial crisis, it remains difficult to study trust in all its components across all countries.
+The main key finding that we would like to draw from this issue is the fact that no global decrease of trust in government has been observed in the last few years, but that levels of trust in government strongly vary according to the states considered.